bbyhuy/OpenStack_Daemon/README.md

 IMPORTANT!!!!!
-Open lib/SSH.pm with a text editor (notepad) edit line 21
--pw yourpassword
+Open login.config
+and edit with your info.

+first line is the ip to openstack host second line is the password for root admin.

 Simply execute with: